csabametzg/csabametzg/README.md

 ## 🚀 Projects

+### User Posts Report Generator
+Python automation script that fetches user and post data from a public API, processes the data, and generates reports in JSON, TXT, and CSV formats.

 ### Ecommerce Analytics Pipeline
 Python-based ecommerce data pipeline with REST API ingestion, SQLite storage, analytics, and automated reporting with CLI support.